klahrinz/klahrinz.github.io/LAW01-06-3crp.md

 The prosecution for violation of special laws shall be governed by the provisions thereof.

-**Section 6.
+**§6.
 Sufficiency of complaint or information.**

 A complaint or information is sufficient if it states the name of the accused; the designation of the offense given by the statute; the acts or omissions complained of as constituting the offense; the name of the offended party; the approximate date of the commission of the offense; and the place where the offense was committed.
 When an offense is committed by more than one person, all of them shall be included in the complaint or information.

-**Section 7.
+**§7.
 Name of the accused.**

 The complaint or information must state the name and surname of the accused or any appellation or nickname by which he has been or is known.
 If his name cannot be ascertained, he must be described under a fictitious name with a statement that his true name is unknown.
 If the true name of the accused is thereafter disclosed by him or appears in some other manner to the court, such true name shall be inserted in the complaint or information and record.

-**Section 8.
+**§8.
 Designation of the offense.**

 The complaint or information shall state the designation of the offense given by the statute, aver the acts or omissions constituting the offense, and specify its qualifying and aggravating circumstances.
-If there is no designation of the offense, reference shall be made to the section or subsection of the statute punishing it.
+If there is no designation of the offense, reference shall be made to the §or sub§of the statute punishing it.

-**Section 9.
+**§9.
 Cause of the accusation.**

 The acts or omissions complained of as constituting the offense and the qualifying and aggravating circumstances must be stated in ordinary and concise language and not necessarily in the language used in the statute, but in terms sufficient to enable a person of common understanding to know what offense is being charged as well as its qualifying and aggravating circumstances and for the court to pronounce judgment.

-**Section 10.
+**§10.
 Place of commission of the offense.**

 The complaint or information is sufficient if it can be understood from its allegations that the offense was committed or some of its essential ingredients occurred at some place within the jurisdiction of the court, unless the particular place where it was committed constitutes an essential element of the offense charged or is necessary for its identification.

-**Section 11.
+**§11.
 Date of commission of the offense.**

 It is not necessary to state in the complaint or information the precise date the offense was committed except when it is a material ingredient of the offense.
 The offense may be alleged to have been committed on a date as near as possible to the actual date of its commission.

-**Section 12.
+**§12.
 Name of the offended party.**

 The complaint or information must state the name and surname of the person against whom or against whose property the offense was committed, or any appellation or nickname by which such person has been or is known.
 If there is no better way of identifying him, he must be described under a fictitious name.